 Often children are at home with just one parent or grandparent at a time and may need to be the one to respond in an emergency situation.
 First Aid in Schools equips our children with the knowledge and confidence to respond and even save a life.

-Our cadet program allows youth aged 11-17 years to develop a range of first aid and life skills while earning proficiency badges, getting involved in competitions and camps, practising first aid skills under supervision at public events, making friends and having fun.
+Our Youth Development program allows youth aged 11-17 years to develop a range of first aid and life skills while earning proficiency badges, getting involved in competitions and camps, practicing first aid skills under supervision at public events, making friends and having fun.

-Cadets can even work towards achieving SACE points through their involvement with St John Ambulance SA.
-More than just first aid, the program develops a range of transferrable skills that see our cadets become confident, empathetic, driven members of society with a passion for giving back to their community.
+Youth members can even work towards achieving SACE points through their involvement with St John Ambulance SA.
+More than just first aid, the program develops a range of transferable skills that see our young people become confident, empathetic, driven members of society with a passion for giving back to their community.